huijing/slides/webconf-asia-2017/README.md

 ## Different type styles and typefaces

-While we're on the subject of letters, ancient Greek stone inscriptions used to be sans-serif, but later stone cutters tended to spread out the ends of letters into serifs.
+While we're on the subject of letters, those on ancient Greek stone inscriptions used to be sans-serif, but later stone cutters tended to spread out the ends of letters into serifs.
 In the Middle Ages, scribes and copyists based their writings off of these stone inscriptions.
 And the letter forms evolved because writing was done with pens instead of chisels.
 Various writing styles emerged, from Carolingian minuscules to the various Gothic hands, which in turn served as inspiration for type designers doing printing.

 Although it seems like there are all manner of type classifications like Old styles, Transitionals, Humanists and Geometrics, Latin-based scripts can be broadly classified into two big categories, Serifs and Sans-serifs.

 Chinese characters also changed a lot since their origins.
 It's just that Chinese writing went through the entire process of development and evolution way earlier than Europe.
 The key implement of Chinese writing is the brush.
 Calligraphy was and still is one of the most highly regarded Chinese arts.
 Woodblock printing was invented in China, and the Chinese were exceptional at it.
-To the point where it was a contributing factor to why moveable type, which too was invented in China, never really took off.
+To the point where it was a contributing factor to why moveable type, which too was invented in China, never really took off there.

 The contemporary typefaces used for Chinese print publications can be broadly classified into these families: 宋体 (also known as 明体), 楷体, 仿宋体, 黑体.
 Both 黑体 and 仿宋体 are twentieth century creations.
 It is not uncommon to see comparisons of 宋体 to serifs and 黑体 to sans-serifs, but I think it makes more sense for Chinese typefaces to maintain their own classifications.
 They are completely different from Latin alphabets anyway.